ubiqsecurity/ubiq-dotnet/README.md

 Pass credentials and plaintext bytes into the encryption function.
 The encrypted data bytes will be returned.
-**Note:** Because of the async nature of the function, make sure to use the appropriate process controls to make sure the results are available when desired.
+**Note:** This is a non-blocking function, so be sure to use the appropriate process controls to make sure the results are available when desired.
 See the the following [Microsoft documentation][dotnet-async] for additional information.

 ```cs
 using UbiqSecurity;